1994 Season Archive

 READ MORE >>

-The main distraction for the Colorado Buffaloes for Homecoming, 1994, was not the Homecoming festivities, nor was it the Oklahoma State Cowboys.
+— November 5th – Boulder No. 7 Colorado 17, Oklahoma State 3 — The main distraction for the Colorado Buffaloes for Homecoming, 1994, was not the Homecoming festivities, nor was it the Oklahoma State Cowboys.
 Rather, the Buffs greatest concern was lethargy.
-OSU was 3-4-1 on the year, with its only wins coming in non-conference contests against the likes of Northern Illinois, Tulsa, and North Texas.
-The glow of the national spotlight was gone, as for the first time in a month, CU’s game would not be shown by a national network.
+Oklahoma State was 3-4-1 on the year, with its only wins coming in non-conference contests against the likes of Northern Illinois, Tulsa, and North Texas.
+The glow of the national spotlight was gone, as, for the first time in a month, CU’s game would not be shown by …

 READ MORE >>

-Like many over-hyped Super Bowls, the Game of the Year failed to live up to advance billing, as Nebraska methodically took care of business, defeating Colorado 24-7 to take the inside track to the Big Eight and National Championships.
-Led by quarterback Brook Berringer, subbing for injured starter Tommy Frazier, the Cornhuskers built a 17-0 halftime lead.
-The Nebraska offense was not flashy, but it was effective, keeping the ball for 21:27 of the first half clock.
+— October 29th – at Nebraska No.3 Nebraska 24, No. 2 Colorado 7 — Like many over-hyped Super Bowls, the 1994 Game-of-the-Year failed to live up to advance billing … at least as far as Colorado fans were concerned.
+No. 3 Nebraska methodically took care of business, defeating No. 2 Colorado, 24-7, to take the inside track to the Big Eight and National Championships.
+Led by quarterback Brook Berringer, subbing for injured starter Tommy Frazier, the Cornhuskers built a 17-0 halftime lead and were never …

 READ MORE >>